 NA The organization has a contract with a public authority that prohibits or does not include aftercare planning or follow-up.

+NA The organization only provides a basic level of emergency shelter and does not provide follow-up.

 Examples: Reasons why follow-up may not be appropriate include, but are not limited to, cases where the person's participation is involuntary, or where there may be a risk to the individual, such as in cases of domestic violence.